Contaminating goods causing public alarm or economic loss

 - Can they prove that you intended to cause public alarm or economic loss?

-The maximum penalty for this offence is level 5 imprisonment (10 years) or a level 5 fine (1200 penalty units), or both.
+The maximum penalty for Contaminating Goods Causing Public Alarm or Economic Loss (s249 of the Crimes Act 1958) is level 5 imprisonment (10 years) or a level 5 fine (1200 penalty units), or both.

 This is a strictly indictable charge which means that your case must be heard in the County Court.